Soontao/presentations/src/ai/Talk_To_LLM.md

 ---

-## Q3: Do you want to `enpower` yourself/your product with GPT/LLM ?
+## Q3: Do you want to `empower` yourself/your product with GPT/LLM ?

 ---

 ## Agenda

 - Parameters of LLM
-- Integration Appraoches
+- Integration Approaches
   - forward translation
   - text as everything
   - agent